 Most of them are presented as a connection of some boxes with

-The objective of this tutorial is to take a very small example SoC,
+The objective of this tutorial is to make a very small example SoC,

-explain why they are needed, explain how they work/interact with
+Its then explained why they are needed, explained how they

 the broad level function of the whole of the SoC as one unit.